 21. Whooper Swan

-The whooper swan (Cygnus cygnus) is a large water bird that is commonly found in the northern hemisphere.
-It is the Eurasian counterpart of the North American trumpeter swan and is the type species for the genus Cygnus.
+The whooper swan (Cygnus cygnus) is a large water bird commonly found in the northern hemisphere.
+It is the Eurasian counterpart of the North American trumpeter swan and is the type species for the Cygnus genus.

-The whooper swan is a graceful bird that is easily recognizable due to its large size, long neck, and white plumage.
-It has a black bill and legs, and a distinctive yellow patch near the base of its bill.
+The whooper swan is a graceful bird easily recognizable due to its large size, long neck, and white plumage.
+It has a black bill and legs and a distinctive yellow patch near the base of its bill.
 The whooper swan is more common in Europe and Asia than in North America.

-It typically lives in shallow wetlands such as lakes, marshes, and bogs, where it feeds on aquatic plants, aquatic insects, and small fish.
+It typically lives in shallow wetlands such as lakes, marshes, and bogs, feeding on aquatic plants, insects, and small fish.
 The whooper swan is a migratory species, with some populations traveling thousands of miles to reach wintering grounds.

 It is also a social species, with flocks often gathering to feed and rest in the same area.
 The whooper swan is an important species in many cultures, appearing in mythology, literature, and art.
 Its beautiful call is also an iconic part of northern wetlands.